-To help keep objects out of our eyes or remove them once they’re in, our bodies use built-in, biological mechanisms.
+To help keep objects and debris out of our eyes and to remove them once they’re in, our bodies use built-in, biological mechanisms.
 Eyebrows steer particle-laden forehead sweat down the sides of your face.
-Blinking re-moistens your eyeball while tears flush objects to the surface while eyelashes help sweep them out.
+Blinking re-moistens your eyeball while tears flush objects to the surface.
+Eyelashes themselves help sweep objects out.

-But sometimes, a dust particle or small debris may find its way past your defenses and into your eye.
-This may happen due to lack of safety goggles or glasses, using contaminated eye drops or makeup, or entirely unexpectedly.
+But sometimes a dust particle or small debris—like an eyelash—may find its way past your defenses and into your eye.
+This may happen due to lack of eye protection, from using contaminated eye drops or makeup, or from sheer luck (or unluck).

 Contrary to the myth, eyelashes rarely fall behind your eyeball.
 A layer of muscle and tissue block the front half of the eye from the back, and only with a tear in this lining from heavy trauma can this layer break.

-Most of the time, when you feel an eyelash in your eye, it stays on the surface of your eyeball like an ice cube on a tile floor.
+Most of the time, when you feel an eyelash in your eye, it moves around the surface of your eyeball like an ice cube on a tile floor.
 It may also move underneath your upper or lower eyelids.

 Your body will naturally remove objects from your eye by blinking and creating extra tears.
-Often, your eyes push out debris—including eyelashes—while you sleep and you’ll wake up with “sand” on the edge of your eyelids and a few spare eyelashes mixed in?
+Your eyes often push out debris—including eyelashes—while you sleep.
+Ever wake up with “sand” on the edge of your eyelids and a few spare eyelashes mixed in?
 Bingo.

-Smaller particles will travel down small drains in the corner of your eyes (called puncta) through the canaliculi and our your nose (the same reason your nose runs when you cry.
+Smaller particles can travel down thin drains in the corner of your eyes (called puncta) through the canaliculi channel and out your nose.
+(This is the same reason your nose runs when you cry.
 Tears move down this channel and—hopefully—into a tissue).

-If the natural process of tearing and sleep don’t remove foreign objects from your eye, try these tactics:
+If the natural processes of producing tears or sleep don’t remove foreign objects from your eye, try these tactics: